 There are, however, many practices that have yet to move on from the old fashioned method of paying someone to do all of their transcribing for them, whether it’s a transcription service or someone in-house.

 For these folks, getting the most out of their transcription is crucial to justifying its cost, and that begins at dictation.

 Before beginning the actual dictation process, it’s important to ensure that you have adequately prepared yourself to avoid problems later.
 This is true whether you use transcription software or human transcription services.

 First of all, familiarize yourself with your recording equipment.
-Ensure that you know how to correctly use your voice recorder and any other equipment (like foot pedals, for instance) so that you don’t find yourself having to stop repeatedly to look at the instruction manual.
+Ensure that you know how to correctly use your digital voice recorder and any other equipment (like foot pedals, for instance) so that you don’t find yourself having to stop repeatedly to look at the instruction manual.

 If you’re having trouble with your device, you can often find the manual on the manufacturer’s website or elsewhere online.

 Second, ensure that you have all necessary paperwork organized in front of you.
 You don’t want to have to keep stopping and starting again because you need to keep getting up to find a missing chart or a page of notes.